 4. PetSafe Extreme Weather Aluminum Pet Door

-This model uses a sturdy aluminum frame and a triple-flap design that feels solid and well-insulated.
-It's intended for exterior doors and works well in homes exposed to temperature extremes.
-The locking panel adds security, and the door is suitable for larger breeds.
+This model uses a solid aluminum frame and a triple-flap design that feels substantial and well-insulated.
+It's intended for installation in exterior doors and works well for homes exposed to significant temperature swings.
+The locking panel adds a layer of security, and it's sized for larger pets.

 What We Like: